bww/Archetype/README.md

  3. For text files, substitue the parameter values you provided for any variables
  4. Copy each file from the project template into the directory you specify

-When it's done, you'll have a new project configured, ready for you to start working.
+When it's done, you'll have a new project configured and ready for you to start working.

 # Creating project templates
 You can use any Git repository (or a local directory) as a project template.
-A project template is essentially just an actual project which uses some configuration variables.
+A project template is essentially just an actual project which uses some configuration variables that are substituted with user-provided values.
 The only requirement is that an Archetype configuration file, named `archetype.json`, must be at the root of the project.
-This file is used only by Archetype and is excluded from the generated project.
+This file is used only by Archetype and is excluded from generated projects.

 In `archetype.json` you can define the parameters used in your project, and throughout your template you can use those parameters in variable expressions.